-(b) Did not graduate from a high school because the person was serving in the Armed Forces of the United States;

-(c) Was discharged or released under honorable conditions from the Armed Forces of the United States;

-(d) Served in the Armed Forces of the United States as described in subsection (4) of this section; and

-(e)(A) Has received a General Educational Development (GED) certificate;

-(B) Has received a post-secondary degree from a community college, [state institution of higher education] public university listed in ORS 352.002 or other generally accredited institution of higher education; or

-(C) Has received a minimum score on the Armed Services Vocational Aptitude Battery (ASVAB), as established by the Oregon Military Department.

-(4) The provisions of subsection (3) of this section apply to a person who:

-(a) Served in the Armed Forces of the United States at any time during:

-(A) World War I;
+- 1 (b) Did not graduate from a high school because the person was serving in the Armed Forces 2 of the United States; - 3 (c) Was discharged or released under honorable conditions from the Armed Forces of the United 4 States; - 5 (d) Served in the Armed Forces of the United States as described in subsection (4) of this sec-6 tion; and - (e)(A) Has received a General Educational Development (GED) certificate; - 8 (B) Has received a post-secondary degree from a community college, [state institution of higher 9 education] public university listed in ORS 352.002 or other generally accredited institution of higher education; or - 11 (C) Has received a minimum score on the Armed Services Vocational Aptitude Battery (ASVAB), 12 as established by the Oregon Military Department. - (4) The provisions of subsection (3) of this section apply to a person who: - 14 (a) Served in the Armed Forces of the United States at any time during: - 15 (A) World War I;

-(B) World War II;

-(C) The Korean Conflict; or

-(D) The Vietnam War;

-(b) Served in the Armed Forces of the United States and was physically present in:

-(A) Operation Urgent Fury (Grenada);

-(B) Operation Just Cause (Panama);

-(C) Operation Desert Shield/Desert Storm (the Persian Gulf War);

-- (D) Operation Restore Hope (Somalia);

-- (E) Operation Enduring Freedom (Afghanistan); or

-- (F) Operation Iraqi Freedom (Iraq); or

-(c) Served in the Armed Forces of the United States in an area designated as a combat zone by the President of the United States.

-332.155.
-A district school board:

-(1) May furnish, equip, repair, lease, purchase and build schoolhouses, including high schools, junior high schools, career and technical education schools, gymnasiums, houses for teachers and other employees, and like buildings; and locate, buy and lease lands for all school purposes.
+- 16 (B) World War II; - 17 (C) The Korean Conflict; or - 18 (D) The Vietnam War; - 19 (b) Served in the Armed Forces of the United States and was physically present in: - 20 (A) Operation Urgent Fury (Grenada); - 21 (B) Operation Just Cause (Panama); - (C) Operation Desert Shield/Desert Storm (the Persian Gulf War); - 23 (D) Operation Restore Hope (Somalia); - 24 (E) Operation Enduring Freedom (Afghanistan); or - 25 (F) Operation Iraqi Freedom (Iraq); or - (c) Served in the Armed Forces of the United States in an area designated as a combat zone by the President of the United States. - SECTION 134.
+ORS 332.155 is amended to read: - 29 332.155.
+A district school board: - (1) May furnish, equip, repair, lease, purchase and build schoolhouses, including high schools, junior high schools, career and technical education schools, gymnasiums, houses for teachers and other employees, and like buildings; and locate, buy and lease lands for all school purposes.
 Leases authorized by this section include lease-purchase agreements whereunder the district may acquire ownership of the leased property at a nominal price.
-Such leases and lease-purchase agreements may be for a term of up to 30 years.

-(2) May contract for the removal or containment of asbestos substances in school buildings and for repairs made necessary by such removal or containment.
-Contracts authorized by this section may be for a term exceeding one year.

-(3) May construct or cooperate in the construction of schools for training of student teachers on state or district owned lands, for any [state institution of higher education] public university listed in ORS 352.002 that is in or contiguous to the district, and to expend district funds in so doing.
+Such leases and lease-purchase agreements may be for a term of up to 30 years. - (2) May contract for the removal or containment of asbestos substances in school buildings and for repairs made necessary by such removal or containment.
+Contracts authorized by this section may be for a term exceeding one year. - (3) May construct or cooperate in the construction of schools for training of student teachers on state or district owned lands, for any [state institution of higher education] public university listed in ORS 352.002 that is in or contiguous to the district, and to expend district funds in so doing. - (4) May acquire personal property by a lease-purchase agreement or contract of purchase for a term exceeding one year.
+A lease-purchase agreement is one in which the rent payable by the district is expressly agreed to have been established to reflect the savings resulting from the exemption